 Wine is my hobby as well as my job.
 There is a special satisfaction working with wine - it is alive!

-- Sourcing grapes from fruit grown on the family vineyard in the Strathbogie ranges of Central Victoria.
-Winemakers don't come much more in love with their job than Sam who would "happily spend everyday around tanks, barrels, stainless steel toys and wine".
+- Winemaking legend Sam sources grapes from the family vineyard in the Strathbogie ranges of Central Victoria.
+Winemakers don't come much more in love with their job than him - he'd "happily spend everyday around tanks, barrels, stainless steel toys and wine".

 My Dad (Alan Plunkett), first planted vines in 1968 - the year I was born.
 My first vintage was as a cellar hand in 1986 dragging hoses at Tisdalls' winery in Echuca.
 After studying economics at university I came home in 1991 to look after the emerging Plunkett wine business.
 I captained this business, Plunkett Wines, for 14 years before becoming Chief Winemaker at Plunkett Fowles in 2005.
 During my 6 years at Plunkett Fowles some thousand of tonnes were crushed and wine was sent around the world.